JML-Association/Anomaly-Detection-Project/README.md

 #### :three:   Exploratory Analysis
 - Address 6 questions raised in email

-- Create visualizations for each question
+- Create visualizations to support findings

-- Address questions raised in email.
+- Write functions for final report

 ## 📅 Timeline for Data Science Team
 By Aug 23